$48.5

 Damage Awards Our Garbage Truck Accident Attorneys in Indianapolis May Recover

-In a successful case, you should receive compensatory damages that cover both your economic damages which can be calculated, and your non-monetary damages that do not have a specific dollar value but negatively impact your life.
-These may include:
+In a successful case, you should receive compensatory damages that cover both your economic damages, which can be easily calculated, and your non-monetary damages that do not have a specific dollar value but negatively impact your life.
+Damages may include:

 • Medical and rehabilitative bills and equipment